 Trip To Dhuandhar Waterfall Jabalpur: Niagara Waterfall of India

 The geography of India is one of the most diverse geographies in the world and the Indian subcontinent hosts some of the largest rivers and Mountain Ranges of the world.
 Central India is famous for its flora and fauna and it accounts for nearly 30% forest cover of India.
 River Narmada flows through this region and forms a boundary between North India and South India.
-Narmada River flows through a rift valley between the Satpura and Vindhya Range and throughout its course it covers a wide variety of landscape.
+Narmada River flows through a rift valley between the Satpura and Vindhya Range and throughout its course it covers a wide variety of landscapes.
 While passing through the district of Jabalpur in the state of Madhya Pradesh it forms a waterfall which is popularly known as “Dhuandhar Waterfall”.
 A large number of tourists and pilgrims visit this spectacular waterfall every year and this waterfall is featured on the list of most visited waterfalls in India.

-The marble rocks of Narmada River provide livelihood to locals as they sell statues of Gods and Goddess to tourists carved out of these Marble Rocks.
+The marble rocks of Narmada River provide a livelihood to locals as they sell statues of Gods and Goddess to tourists carved out of these Marble Rocks.
 Although there are many waterfalls in India the flow of water at Dhuandhar waterfall beats any other waterfall in India and therefore it was named Dhuandhar.
 Dhuandhar waterfall is the most visited place in Jabalpur district and I would recommend all my readers to visit this place once in their lifetime.
-In this article I would be describing my trip to Dhuandhar Waterfall Jabalpur, how to reach Dhuandhar waterfall, what is the best time to visit Dhuandhar Waterfall and other places to visit nearby to Dhuandhar waterfall.
+In this article, I would be describing my trip to Dhuandhar Waterfall Jabalpur, how to reach Dhuandhar waterfall, which is the best time to visit Dhuandhar Waterfall and other places to visit nearby to Dhuandhar waterfall.
 I hope this article would serve as a guide to all my readers and they would be able to enjoy this spectacular gift of nature.